941design/podsink/SPECIFICATION.md

 - **Search Mode:**
   - Triggered from the subscriptions view (`[s]`) or by typing `search <query>` in the REPL.
   - Displays a text input prompt: `search>`
-  - Type a query and press Enter to execute a podcast search
+  - Type a query and press Enter to execute a podcast search; submit an empty query with Enter to return to the previous view
   - Press ESC to cancel and return to the previous view
   - Episodes view also supports `[s]` to open an episode search prompt (`episodes search>`), filtering results by title or podcast